 You can opt for two levels of noise cancellation in the new M&D Connect app for iOS and Android, as well as two levels of transparency that let you hear the outside world to varying degrees.
 The app currently has no way to tweak the sound profile (I'm OK with that because the sound profile is just fine for my tastes).
 Each earbud has a physical button to control playback, not touch controls.

-Bang & Olufsen's Beoplay HX is the successor to the company's H9 series headphones (that X is a Roman numeral 10) and like those earlier H9 models, the HX carries a list price of $500.
-That high price point makes it a direct competitor with Apple's AirPods Max, a heavier headphone at 384.8 grams versus 285 grams for the HX.
+Bang & Olufsen's Beoplay HX is the successor to the company's H9 series headphones (that X is a Roman numeral 10).
+Its high price point makes it a direct competitor with Apple's AirPods Max, a heavier headphone at 384.8 grams versus 285 grams for the HX.
 I don't know if the HX is more comfortable than the AirPods Max, but I found the two models pretty equal in the comfort department over longer listening sessions, and these do feature the usual swanky B&O lambskin-covered memory foam ear pads.

 While these are expensive, they offer more accurate sound than the Sony WH-1000XM4.
 Their noise canceling is also very good and voice-calling capabilities are also quite solid.
 Additionally, they offer multipoint Bluetooth pairing so you can connect them with a smartphone and PC simultaneously (they're Microsoft Swift Pair enabled for Windows machines) so you can easily switch between the two (the Sony WH-1000XM4 also has this feature).
 Battery life is rated at up to 35 hours with noise canceling on and 40 hours with it off.
 Those are excellent numbers.